AndrewK2/FTPSheep.net/docs/prd.md

 ### Core user flows

-**Flow 1: First-time deployment setup**
+**Flow 1: First-time deployment setup (automatic)**

 1. Developer navigates to .NET project directory in terminal
-2. Runs `ftpsheep import` command with path to Visual Studio publish profile
+2. Runs `ftpsheep deploy` without any parameters or profiles
+3. Tool searches for Visual Studio publish profiles (.pubxml files) in project
+4. **If exactly one VS profile found:**
-3. Tool reads .pubxml file and extracts connection details
+   - Tool automatically reads the profile and extracts connection details
+   - Tool prompts only for missing information (e.g., credentials if not in profile)
+5. **If multiple VS profiles found:**
+   - Tool lists all available profiles with names and servers
+   - User selects which profile to use
-4. Tool prompts for missing information (if any) and deployment profile name
+   - Tool reads selected profile and prompts for any missing information
+6. **If no VS profiles found:**
+   - Tool prompts user to create profile manually or provides guidance
+7. Tool validates credentials by connecting to FTP server
-5. Tool asks if credentials should be saved (encrypted)
+8. If connection successful, tool asks if credentials should be saved (encrypted)
+9. If connection fails, tool prompts to re-enter credentials or abort
-6. Tool creates FTPSheep.NET deployment profile and confirms location
+10. Tool creates FTPSheep.NET deployment profile and saves it
-7. Developer runs `ftpsheep deploy --profile [name]` to execute first deployment
-8. Tool displays pre-deployment summary
+11. Tool displays pre-deployment summary
-9. Developer confirms deployment
+12. Developer confirms deployment (or uses `--yes` to skip)
-10. Tool builds project, uploads files, and displays progress
+13. Tool builds project, uploads files, and displays progress
-11. Tool shows deployment completion summary
+14. Tool shows deployment completion summary

 **Flow 2: Routine deployment execution**